Angineer/Angineer.github.io/_projects/Robot.md

 ### Build Log

+#### 2010
+At this point, we were still pretty naive about how things would all come together; I was of the mind that once we had all the components, the robot would pretty much assemble itself.
+In retrospect, we had no idea how long a project like this would take and how expensive it would be.

+As poor college students, we didn't have nearly enough money to buy all the parts we decided to get.
+We brainstormed and came up with the idea of funding the project by redeeming beverage containers on campus (as there was no shortage of those).
+Using that money and some small contributions from our own pockets, we bought servos, DC motors, a battery, and some of the power management and motor driver circuits.
+However, we didn't get the chance to really put all the components together into a functional platform.
+Also, some mixup with the valves that I ordered resulted in them never getting delivered, so the drink mixing component unwittingly took a backseat to the mobile platform.

+One main issue I ran into during this phase was the weight of the robot.
+The chassis we had started with was a gigantic steel box that put some strain on the drive motors and steering hardware.

+College stories
+- Collecting cans
+- Steel box from scrap at LRC
+- Plasma cutter

 #### 2011
 After I graduated college, I used my spare time to design and build the initial steering hardware.
+- Wheels off an RC car
+- Cut, tried to tap angles at McGuckins
+- Bought rod, crimps at McGuckins
+- Visit to guy's shed shop

+Bought motor driver circuit and got it running (video).
+Emphasis on not wanting to use kits.

 My goal was simply to get the robot driving around, which I accomplished: [The steel box design](https://youtu.be/j0Zf290-C6U).
 As you can probably tell, the steering hardware was fairly shoddy, mostly because I didn't have access to any tools to machine it properly.

+Discussion of rack and pinion design

+Heavy lead acid battery

+#### Sometime between 2011 and 2014
+Discovered SSD, got distracted by other projects.

+Bought new wheels since the old ones sucked.

+Designed and 3D printed ultrasonic mount based on designs on the internet.
+First time I got to use a 3D printer.

 #### April 24, 2014
 I'm finally getting back into working on this project.
 The 2 areas I'm focused on right now are getting better steering hardware built and finalizing the circuitry.
 The motor driver is an L298 H-bridge circuit.
 Here are a couple pics of testing the motor driver circuit and (finally) soldering it to a real circuit board: